informalsystems/atomkraft/docs/src/05adr-test-execution.md

 - `get_trace_reactor(trace, reactor = None)` provides the reactor for the given trace, and checks that they match each other.

 In the current version, `Execute` doesn't provide any programmatic service to other components.

+## Environment interaction

+### File read

+`Execute` doesn't read any files by itself, all read access is mediated programmatically via other components.
+A non-exhaustive list of possible read dependencies:
+- `Setup`-mediated: chain configuration
+- `React`-mediated: reactor file (either default or from provided location)
+- `Model`-mediated: model, config & trace files (either default or from provided locations)

+### File write

+`Execute` writes into the following locations:
+- `tests` folder: writes the generated Pytest-based test file, that links together the setup, the reactor, and the execution of the ITF trace

+### Processes

+`Execute` runs the following (non-exhaustive) list of processes, mediated by other components:
+- `Setup`-mediated: blockchain binary
+- `Model`-mediated: model checker (Apalache)

+By itself, `Execute` runs `Pytest`, by supplying it the name of the generated test file.